Research Innovation Hub / Research Methodology

 Perceived Social Support

-The moderator tests whether social support changes the strength or direction of the stress → anxiety relationship
+The moderating variable tests whether perceived social support changes the strength or direction of the stress to anxiety relationship.

 Widely Used Theoretical Frameworks

-Proposes that behaviour is influenced by personal factors, environmental conditions, and behaviour itself — the triadic reciprocal causation model.
-Central constructs include self-efficacy (belief in one's ability to succeed), observational learning, and outcome expectations.
-Widely applied in education, health behaviour, and organisational research.
+Social Cognitive Theory proposes that behaviour is shaped by the interaction of personal factors, environmental conditions, and behaviour itself, a model Bandura termed triadic reciprocal causation.
+Central constructs include self-efficacy (the individual's belief in their capacity to succeed at a specific task), observational learning through modelling, and outcome expectations.
+The theory has been applied extensively in education, health behaviour, and organisational research.

-Best used for: Studies examining motivation, self-regulated learning, behaviour change, or skill development.
+Best used for: Studies examining motivation, self-regulated learning, behaviour change, professional skill development, or academic persistence.

-A macro-theory of human motivation distinguishing between intrinsic motivation (driven by inherent interest), extrinsic motivation (driven by external rewards), and amotivation.
-Identifies three basic psychological needs — autonomy, competence, and relatedness — whose satisfaction predicts wellbeing and optimal functioning.
+A macro-theory of human motivation distinguishing between intrinsic motivation (driven by inherent interest), extrinsic motivation (driven by external rewards and contingencies), and amotivation.
+The theory identifies three universal basic psychological needs whose satisfaction predicts wellbeing and optimal functioning: autonomy (sense of volition), competence (sense of effectiveness), and relatedness (sense of connection to others).

-Best used for: Studies on academic motivation, workplace engagement, health behaviour, or wellbeing interventions.
+Best used for: Studies on academic motivation, workplace engagement, health behaviour change, or wellbeing interventions in educational or clinical settings.

-Conceptualises human development as embedded within nested environmental systems: microsystem (immediate environment), mesosystem (interactions between microsystems), exosystem (indirect environments), macrosystem (cultural context), and chronosystem (time dimension).
-Essential for contextualising individual behaviour within broader social structures.
+This theory conceptualises human development as embedded within nested environmental systems: the microsystem (immediate environment, family, classroom), mesosystem (interactions between microsystems), exosystem (indirect environments that affect the individual without direct involvement), macrosystem (cultural and ideological context), and chronosystem (change over time).
+It is essential for contextualising individual behaviour within broader social, institutional, and cultural structures.

-Best used for: Studies on child development, educational outcomes, community health, or policy impact.
+Best used for: Studies on child development, educational outcomes across different socioeconomic contexts, community health, or the impact of policy on individual behaviour.

-Predicts intentional behaviour based on three components: attitude toward the behaviour, subjective norms (perceived social pressure), and perceived behavioural control (self-efficacy analog).
-Intention is the immediate antecedent of behaviour.
-Extensively validated across health, environmental, and consumer behaviour research.
+This theory predicts intentional behaviour based on three components: attitude toward the behaviour (positive or negative evaluation), subjective norms (perceived social pressure from important others), and perceived behavioural control (the person's sense of their capacity to perform the behaviour, analogous to self-efficacy).
+Behavioural intention is the immediate antecedent of behaviour.
+The theory has been extensively validated in health, environmental, consumer, and academic behaviour research.

-Best used for: Studies predicting health behaviours, pro-environmental actions, or adoption of new technologies.
+Best used for: Studies predicting health behaviours, pro-environmental actions, technology adoption, academic dishonesty, or any intentional behaviour where social influence is relevant.

-Holds that knowledge is actively constructed by the learner through experience and social interaction, rather than passively received.
-Piaget emphasised cognitive stages and schema development; Vygotsky stressed social mediation, the Zone of Proximal Development (ZPD), and the role of language.
-Foundational in education research and pedagogy.
+Constructivism holds that knowledge is actively constructed by the learner through experience and social interaction, rather than passively received.
+Piaget emphasised cognitive schemas and the developmental stages through which children progress.
+Vygotsky stressed social mediation, the Zone of Proximal Development (the gap between what a learner can do independently and what they can do with guidance), and the central role of language in cognitive development.
+These perspectives are foundational in education research and pedagogical practice.

-Best used for: Studies on learning, teaching practices, curriculum design, or educational technology.
+Best used for: Studies on teaching and learning practices, curriculum design, collaborative learning, educational technology, or the role of teacher-student interaction in knowledge construction.

-Choose a framework that genuinely fits your research problem — not the most prestigious or commonly cited theory.
-A well-applied minor theory always outperforms a poorly applied grand theory.
-Ask: Does this framework's key assumptions align with my research question?
-Do its constructs map onto my variables?
+Framework Selection Principle Choose a framework that genuinely fits your research problem, not the most prestigious or widely cited theory.
+A well-applied minor framework consistently produces better scholarship than a poorly applied grand theory.
+The test is straightforward: do this framework's key assumptions align with your research question?
+Do its constructs map clearly onto your variables?

 Hypothesis Formulation

 A hypothesis is a specific, testable prediction about the relationship between variables, derived from theory and prior research.
-Not all research requires hypotheses — qualitative and exploratory studies typically do not — but quantitative and mixed-methods studies testing relationships or differences almost always do.
+Not all studies require hypotheses: qualitative and exploratory studies typically do not formulate them.
+Quantitative and mixed-methods studies testing relationships, differences, or causal effects almost always do.

-A hypothesis is a declarative statement that predicts a specific relationship, difference, or effect between two or more variables, formulated in advance of data collection and tested against empirical evidence.
+Definition A hypothesis is a declarative statement that predicts a specific relationship, difference, or effect between two or more variables.
+It is formulated in advance of data collection and tested against empirical evidence.
+A hypothesis is never proven: it is either supported or not supported by the data.

 Types of Hypotheses